caseymccullough/Othello/README.md

 ## Motivation

 I was looking to code a game that would provide an appropriate challenge for my HTML / CSS/ JS skill set.
+Othello is a game I played a lot as a child.
+It is marketed with the motto "A Minute to Learn . . .
+A Lifetime to Master!".
+True statement--the rules are very straightforward and easy to grasp, so I thought their translation to code would be straightforward.
+I was about half right!

 ## Code Style